contracamilo/advanced_react_2019/README.md

 # CamiGram ⚛️

-A little proptype of APP like an IG for animals,
+A little proptype of an App like an IG for animals, learning project by Camilo Rivera with the greatfull help of Platzy.

 Stack:
 Front-End React, Hooks, Styled Components, Unit Testing With Jest and Enzyme